 • contact the Title IX Coordinator during normal business hours, or

 • complete an Incident Report Form and submit to the Title IX Coordinator, or

 • complete an on-line Incident Report Form which will be directly emailed to the Title IX Coordinator.

 If a victim discloses an incident to any member of the School, but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, the school must weigh that request against the school’s obligation to provide a safe, non-discriminatory environment for all students, including the victim.
 If the school honors the request for confidentiality, a victim must understand that the School’s ability to meaningfully investigate the incident and pursue disciplinary action against the alleged respondent may be limited.
 Although rare, there are times when the School may not be able to honor a victim’s request in order to provide a safe, non-discriminatory environment for all students.

-Our program is committed to provide a non-hostile educational environment free of retaliation for reporting and aiding in an investigative procedure.
+Our school is committed to provide a non-hostile educational environment free of retaliation for reporting and aiding in an investigative procedure.

 For local support services visit the Title IX Community Resources page for local law enforcement, hospitals, and domestic violence and sexual assault centers.
 If a victim or complainant would like to speak to a free on-site counselor visit the Title IX On-Site Confidential Resources page.
-The Title IX Coordinator is also be available to assist in providing the victim with the appropriate community resource available.
+The Title IX Coordinator is also able to assist in providing the victim with the appropriate community resources available.